 Disability Allowance (WINZ)

-This helps towards extra costs you or a family member have because of a disability.
 It can help with costs like regular visits to the doctor, hospital, medicines, extra clothes, food or travel.
 It does depend on your income, assets and costs.

 Childcare Assistance (WINZ)